ideal-lab5/idn-sdk/contracts/idn-client-contract-lib/README.md

 - Implement access control for subscription management
 - Monitor credit consumption and refill proactively

-## Contract Account Funding Requirements
+## Account Funding Requirements

+### Bilateral Funding Requirements

+IDN contract integration requires **TWO separate funding requirements** for proper XCM operation:

+1. **Contract's Sovereign Account on IDN Chain**: For subscription operations (create, pause, update, etc.)
+2. **IDN's Sovereign Account on Consumer Chain**: For randomness delivery via contract calls

+**⚠️ CRITICAL**: Both accounts must be funded with local tokens or operations will fail with "Funds are unavailable" errors.

 ### Understanding Sovereign Accounts

 When your contract sends XCM messages to the IDN chain, it operates through a **sovereign account** - a derived account that represents your contract on the destination chain.
-This account must be funded with relay chain native tokens (DOT/PAS) to pay for XCM execution fees.

-### Critical Setup Requirement

-**⚠️ IMPORTANT**: Before calling any subscription methods (`create_subscription`, `pause_subscription`, etc.), you **must fund your contract's sovereign account** on the IDN chain, or you will get "Funds are unavailable" errors.
+Similarly, when IDN sends randomness back to your contract, it operates through its own **sovereign account** on your consumer chain.

 ### Finding Your Contract's Sovereign Account

 To determine your contract's sovereign account address on the IDN chain:

-1. **Using Polkadot.js Apps (Recommended for Documentation)**
+**Using Polkadot.js Apps (Recommended for Documentation)**
    - Open [Polkadot.js Apps](https://polkadot.js.org/apps/)
    - Connect to the IDN node (e.g. `wss://idn-0.idealabs.network:443`)
    - Navigate to **Developer → Runtime calls**